 I hate to break it to you, but summer will inevitably be coming to a screeching halt any day now.
 Soon, Canadians will solemnly trade in their iced coffees for a regular hot cup of java and start draping themselves in oversized scarves.
-And while I apologize in advance for the overused Game of Thrones reference (RIP Hodor), we Montrealers can relate all too well to that sinking feeling that winter, is in fact, coming.

-But first we have fall.
-Ah, fall.
-That all-too-brief interlude between summer’s face-melting heat and winter’s bone-chilling cold.
+Fall is that all-too-brief interlude between summer’s face-melting heat and winter’s bone-chilling cold.
 I try as much as possible to take advantage of the season.
 I usually make a mad dash for my computer and spend hours searching for day trip ideas; places that are close enough so that I don’t have to spend too much time on the road, but also far enough to feel like I’m away from the city.
 Lucky you, I’m going to save you some screen time and offer up my list of best fall day trips from Montreal.
 (You’re welcome!)

 Val David, Laurentians